Skip to content

 The message to log.

-Optional metadata associated with the message, as a dictionary mapping string keys to JSON values.
+Optional metadata associated with the message, as an object that can be serialized to JSON using Pydantic.

 location ShortLocation | None